sagebind/switchbox/README.md

 # Switchbox
 [![Latest Stable Version](https://poser.pugx.org/switchbox/switchbox/v/stable.png)](https://packagist.org/packages/switchbox/switchbox) [![Latest Unstable Version](https://poser.pugx.org/switchbox/switchbox/v/unstable.png)](https://packagist.org/packages/switchbox/switchbox) [![License](https://poser.pugx.org/switchbox/switchbox/license.png)](https://packagist.org/packages/switchbox/switchbox) [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/coderstephen/switchbox/badges/quality-score.png?s=fd9080c7b0a0bf15c8bf06782e0f3ab65476e8db)](https://scrutinizer-ci.com/g/coderstephen/switchbox/)

-## Prolegomenon
-You should never have to waste time in a project writing extra code just for loading configuration files.
-So stop twiddling around with [`parse_ini_file()`](http://php.net/parse_ini_file) and use Switchbox, a simple library meant to make dealing with configuration files in PHP quick and extensible.
+You should *never* have to waste time in a project writing extra code just for loading configuration for your app.
+So stop twiddling around with [`parse_ini_file()`](http://php.net/parse_ini_file) and use Switchbox, a simple library meant to make dealing with settings in PHP quick and extensible.

-Switchbox can both load and save configuration from any source using an extensible provider architecture.
+Switchbox can both load and save configuration from *any source* using an extensible provider architecture.
 Potential providers include INI, JSON, YAML, XML, and Java-style property files, as well as databases, registries, and any other source you could think of.
 Providers currently implemented include JSON, YAML, and plain PHP files.

 ## Installation
 The best way to install Switchbox is using [Composer](http://getcomposer.org).
 Just add Switchbox as a dependency to a project in your `composer.json` file:

 ```json
 {
     "require": {